jundalisay/spblist/content/en/research/yang/lecture/section-10.md

 We see that the spectrum of the theory does depend on the flux , even though the particle never goes near the region with magnetic field.

 Moreover, as far as the particle is concerned, the flux is a periodic variable, with periodicity 2⇡.
-In particular, if is an integer multiple of 2⇡, then the spectrum of the theory is una↵ected by the flux.
+In particular, if is an integer multiple of 2⇡, then the spectrum of the theory is unaffected by the flux.